Why we couldn't prove SETH hardness of the Closest Vector Problem for even norms!: Introduction

 Motivated by the fact that the computational problems in lattices run in time exponential in the dimension of the lattice,~\cite{ACKLS21} initiated the study of exponential time reductions (reductions that run in time $2^{\eps m}$, for some small constant $\eps$) between $\CVP$ and $\SVP$ in $\ell_p$ norms for different $p$.
 The techniques used to obtain the results in this work were based on~\cite{EV20}.
 Together, these results have shown that for large constant approximation factors, both $\CVP_p$ and $\SVP_p$ for any $p \ge 1$ are almost equivalent.

 Unfortunately, our main result (almost) rules out the possibility of an efficient reduction from $k$-$\SAT$ on $n$ variables to $\CVP_p$ for any even integer $p$ with rank bounded by a fixed polynomial in $n$.
-We achieve this result by proving that a $\CVP_p$ instance can be compressed to size that is roughly a fixed polynomial in the rank of the lattice, while $k$-$\SAT$ is only known to be compressible in $O(n^k)$ bits.
+We achieve this result by proving that a $\CVP_p$ instance for any even integer $p$ can be compressed to size that is roughly a fixed polynomial in the rank of the lattice, while $k$-$\SAT$ is only known to be compressible in $O(n^k)$ bits.